jacksonlianlian/dfxlabs.github.io/docs/Order Management.md

 ```

-**If the order is created successfully, the server will return the following example**
+**If the order is created successfully, the server will return the following example, The returned data content is orderId.**

 ``` java
 {